ProsperBao/restraint-almanac/README.md

 Each ingredient is associated with the keywords from the Chinese almanac that can be associated with it.
 For example:

-Sacrifice -> ingredients represented by sacrifice Marriage -> wedding ingredients + wedding customs Travel -> animal migration habits
+- Sacrifice -> ingredients represented by the sacrifice
+- Marriage -> wedding ingredients + wedding customs
+- Travel -> animal migration habits

 and so on.